kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 thumb-image: web-dev-job-two-thumb.jpg
 ---

-On May 8th, 2017, I recapped <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
+On May 8th, 2017, I wrote about <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
 Five years to the day later, I'm publishing a post about what that job search looks like in 2022.

 This new job search took effort but not as much as the previous one.
 And like before, I learned a lot about what it takes to get a web dev position these days.